Combine-Pathfinder-Palisade/combine-public-docs/docs/Combine AWS/deploying-maintaining/how-tos/firewall-networking-airgapping/how-to-configure-airgap.md

 `EnableAirgap`

-Setting this to `false` leaves Firewall resources instact but chains the route table so outbound traffic bypasses its respective Firewall and routes directly to the NAT Gateway / IGW.
+Setting this to `false` leaves Private/Public Firewall resources instact but changes the route table so outbound traffic bypasses its respective Firewall and routes directly to the NAT Gateway / IGW.

 ## Enable/Disable Firewall Permissive Mode